constgen/neutrino-preset-svelte/neutrino-preset-svelte/README.md

 #### Compile targets

-This preset uses `babel-preset-env` which by default uses compatibility with 2 latest versions of every browser.
+This preset uses `babel-preset-env` which by default uses compatibility with 3-4 latest versions of different browser.
 This can be redefined for custom platforms.

 *Esample: change supported browsers to automatically bundle necessary polyfills for them:*